mossbanay/Psychology-3-4/Questions/Chapter11.md

 | Nature of response (reflexive/voluntary) | Reflexive | Voluntary |

 # Learning Activity 11.25

+Consider each of the following scenarios and state whether the behaviour that is described is best explained by classical conditioning, operant conditioning or a combination of both these types of learning.
+Give a reason for each answer.

+#### Sally cries whenever she hears a barking dog.
+Before this, Sally had reached out to pat a stray dog and the dog barked and bit her hand.
+The next time Sally tried to pat the dog, it barked and bit her hand.

+Classical conditioning

+Sally experiences an involuntary response when she sees a dog.
+She has associated the sound of hearing a dog barking with her hand being bitten.

+UCS - Barking and biting dog
+UCR - Crying in response to having her hand bitten
+NS - Hearing a dog barking
+CS - Hearing a dog barking
+CR - Crying in response to hearing the dog barking

+#### Hamish's ex-girlfriend always wore a musk perfume.
+Hamish still cringes whenever he comes across someone wearing musk perfume.

+Classical conditioning

+Hamish experiences an involuntary feeling of cringe when smelling musk perfume as he has associated that smell with his ex-girlfriend.

+UCS - His ex-girlfiend
+UCR - Feeling cringe in response to his ex-girlfriend NS - Musk perfume
+CS - Musk perfume
+CR - Feeling cringe in response to the smell of musk perfume

+#### A father refuses to let his daughter borrow his car after she has 'borrowed' it previously and returned it with a near-empty petrol tank.

+Operant conditioning

+The father associated his daughter taking his car out with the stimulus of having a near-empty petrol tank.
+This provided negative punishment (response cost) and decreased the likelihood of him wanting to let his daughter take his car out again in the future.

+Antecedent - Daughter asking the dad if she can borrow his car Behaviour - Dad letting daughter borrow his car Consequence - Having a near-empty petrol tank when she comes back

+#### Emilia arrives home on time after having been grounded for being home late the last time she went out with her friends.

+Operant conditioning

+Having previously been grounded for coming home late (response cost) Emilia decided not to repeat her behaviour from the week before.

+Antecedent - ?
+Behaviour - Coming home late after going out Consequence - Being grounded for a week

 # Learning Activity 11.26
 # Learning Activity 11.28
 # Learning Activity 11.30